 - 6 boxes or black paper bags - you could easily wrap empty tissue boxes with orange and black paper too!

-- Tape or small clothespins to attach the tags to your bags/boxes
+- Tape or mini clothespins to attach the tags to your bags/boxes

 - The items you see on the following tray of supplies ...

 What to Put in a Halloween Mystery Box or Bag